 For the following graph, the period displayed corresponds to the last three months, and the display mode is by week.
-Overall, we can see that the merged code reviews per week have, on average, 10.5 changed files.
-Although variations are inevitable, we see relative stability here (according to the trend shown by the red dotted line).
+On average, we can see that 10,6 files are changed per PRs, per week.